 Business owners everywhere are under attack.
 Many of them just don't know it yet.
-What's even more worrisome is that they are being attacked almost daily by criminals trying to break into their business and steal their hard-earned products, software, information, and money.
-No, I'm not talking about your classic bandit wearing a ski mask and breaking a window to get into your business.
-I am referring to cyber-criminals.
-So, let's take a look at the top 5 cyber threats that companies face every day.
+What's even more worrisome is that they are being attacked almost daily by criminals trying to break into their businesses and steal their hard-earned products, software, information, and money.

 Unless you've been hiding under a rock for the past few years, you probably know a little something about ransomware.
-You might have even dealt with ransomware in the past and know all too well about this little piece of demonic code.
+You might have even dealt with ransomware in the past and know all about this little piece of demonic code.
 There are so many articles out on the web about what ransomware is, but for the sake of simplicity, ransomware is a piece of software that sneaks onto your computer and encrypts your files.
 In 2022, around 70 percent of businesses were victimized by ransomware—an increase from the previous five years and the highest figure reported to date.

 The scariest part of a ransomware cyberattack is that, in most cases, it’s not discriminatory when it comes to its targets.
 This means that the hacker puts the code out into the internet and just waits for it to infect a computer/network.
 Worse than the shotgun approach of infection, the hackers are getting smarter.
 When ransomware first appeared in computers, it was very upfront about its presence and encrypted your files immediately.
 This meant that there was a high likelihood that you had a backup you could restore from.
 This is no longer the case.